SiddharthMathurDeveloper/DSA/Binary Search/important things.md

   how the values being passed is being change , (Linear -> Binary)

 - Range should be formed on linear and then convert to binary search Approach

+## Matrix :
+- 1D to 2D thinking conversion using formula
+-

 ***Increaing decreasing question has some properties like left side is smaller than mid and mid is samller that than right (single peak) ,